 Some credit courses and noncredit learning events (e.g. seminars, workshops, etc.) may be taken for personal enrichment (Community Audit) apart from graduate credit.
 Currently enrolled, degree-seeking or non-degree seeking students are not eligible for Community Audit courses.
 Some courses are space-limited and/or experiential, and are not available for Community Audit enrollment.
-The Registrar reserves the right to limit enrollment in any course.
+The Registrar/Associate Dean of Academic Administration reserves the right to limit enrollment in any course.